Mastering the Spread Operator in JavaScript

-The JavaScript spread operator is a game-changer when it comes to working with arrays.
-This powerful tool allows you to expand or spread out elements of an iterable, making tasks like combining arrays, passing elements to functions as separate arguments, or even copying arrays a breeze.
+The JavaScript spread operator is a powerful tool that allows you to expand or spread out elements of an iterable, making tasks like combining arrays, passing elements to functions as separate arguments, or even copying arrays a breeze.

 A Quick Example to Get You Started